PeterWANGHK/SAFER/README.md

-# PINN-Guided Risk-Field Reinforcement Learning for Externality-Aware Autonomous Driving
+# Physics-Informed Risk Propagation and Reinforcement Learning for Socially Compatible Autonomous Driving

 A physics-informed propagated risk field can serve as a structured intermediate representation that improves RL tactical planning by making safety, progress, and externality measurable and learnable.